jflinchbaugh/objects/README.md

 with a tensioning system to clamp the net to the table.

+## polarity\_piece.scad

+A game piece for Polarity.
+Print a big pile of them
+and insert the magnets.

 ## ruuvi\_sleeve.scad

 A holder sleeve to hang a ruuvi tag